IlariaCallegari/The-Sea-Company/README.md

 # The-Sailing-Company
-Fully Responsive Landing Page for Startup Company created with Flexbox
+Fully responsive landing page for startup company, created with SASS, Flexbox and CSS Animations.